90% F1 Score in Relational Triple Extraction: Is it Real ?: End-to-End Modeling of Relation Extraction with Zero-Cardinality

 \subsection{PFN \cite{Yan2021APF}}

-This model has a NER module and an RE module.
-NER module extract all named entities (full span) in the sentences.
-In the RE module, for each relation they perform a separate matrix labeling to identify the start tokens of the subject and object entity pairs.
-The full span of the entities are obtained from entities identified by the NER module.
+The model consists of two main modules: the Named Entity Recognition (NER) module and the Relation Extraction (RE) module.
+In the NER module, all named entities in the sentences are extracted, capturing their complete spans.
+This module focuses on identifying and delineating entities present in the text.
+The RE module operates separately for each relation.
+It employs matrix labeling techniques to identify the starting tokens of subject and object entity pairs.
+The full span of these entities is obtained from the entities previously identified by the NER module.
+By leveraging the information provided by the NER module, the RE module can accurately determine the boundaries and positions of the subject and object entities for each relation.